houen/RFEasy/README.md

 **Note:** RFEasy will block waiting for a message to arrive with the correct handshake, as this is the desired result in most cases.
 If you need to be able to configure this behavior, please open an issue asking for it, or make a pull request adding it along with tests.
 Thank you.

 ## (Slightly) Advanced example
-Here is a slightly more advanced example, showing how to set the handshaking protocol.
+Here is a slightly more advanced example, showing how to set the frequency and handshaking protocol.

 #### Transmitter Arduino sketch